-Our Mission: To strengthen community programs and services for the prevention and management of diabetes in Riverside.
+Our Mission: To support and promote community programs and services for the prevention and management of chronic diseases in Inland Empire.

 In the United States, chronic diseases are increasingly responsible for the top 10 causes of death and a decrease in the overall quality of life for many Americans.
 According to the Centers for Disease Control and Prevention (CDC), one out of every two adults is living with a chronic condition, and one out of every four are living with two or more chronic conditions—many of which share preventable risk factors in common.
 The immense burden of chronic conditions in the United States can be underscored by the prevalence of deaths caused by chronic conditions each year.
 CDC Data from 2016 show that chronic conditions made up 6 out of the top 10 leading causes of death in California, with heart disease being the number 1 cause of death, stroke at number 3, Alzheimer’s disease at number 4, and diabetes at number 7 (National Center for Health Statistics).